vezzolter/DSA/Algorithms/RNG/Xorshift32/Xorshift32.md

 ## Common Use Cases
 - **Basic Randomness Generation** — PRNG is used in applications where fast and lightweight randomness is needed without high statistical quality.
 Xorshift32’s reliance on simple bitwise operations makes it ideal for scenarios requiring quick, non-secure random values with minimal computational overhead.

-- **Procedural Content Generation** — PRNG is used in gaming, graphics, and simulation environments to create randomized worlds, textures, or assets.
-Xorshift32’s efficiency allows it to generate vast amounts of pseudo-random data quickly, making it a suitable choice when performance is a priority over statistical quality.

-- **Basic Simulations and Testing** — PRNG is used in Monte Carlo simulations, randomized testing, and algorithm benchmarking where deterministic yet fast randomness is sufficient.
-Xorshift32’s simplicity ensures that it provides repeatable sequences without introducing unnecessary computational overhead.

 ## Some Practical Problems
 - Refer to [RNG's Practical Problems](../RNG.md#some-practical-problems) for examples of problems that explore randomness as a fundamental concept.